Ankle Replacement Surgery

 as soon as you're able.
 You may need follow-up X-rays to see how your surgery went.

-You may need to stay in the hospital for a few days.
+You may be able to go home the same day, or you may need to stay in the hospital for

 You may have significant pain right after your surgery, but pain medicines may help